promegadesign/nebula_source/content/docs/components/buttons.md

 ## Overview

-We use our primary brand color Sol sitewide to help users quickly identify available actions.
+We use our primary brand color Sol site-wide to help users quickly identify available actions.

 ### Solid / Primary